mr-karan/kubekutr/README.md

 ## Configuration

+You can see a sample configuration file [here](templates/config.sample.yml).

 - **workloads**
     -   **name**: Name of the workload.
 A workload represents the complete set of resources required to deploy an application
     -   **deployments**